mohamedshehataa/Senior-SWE-Dev-Plan/01-LeetCode-Daily/Algorithm-Patterns/Two-Pointers.md

 - Mention space optimization: "We can do this without extra space using two pointers"
 - Draw the pointer movements on whiteboard

-**Connection to PMC work:**
+**Connection to production work:**
-- Your BackupThreadPoolService processes tasks in order
+- Task processing systems often use queue-based patterns
-- Could use two-pointer-like logic for priority queue merging
+- Two-pointer-like logic useful for priority queue merging
 - In-place array modifications = memory efficient (critical for large datasets)

 **Next concepts:**